ErycTheGreat/eryc.my.id-asset/README.md

 If you want to see what is truly possible on a free Google Site, explore these custom components:

 * **[>] The Cyberpunk Terminal (About Page)** A fully functional command-line interface embedded directly into the page.
-Features include keyboard navigation, tab auto-complete, and syntax hint shadow text.
+Features include keyboard navigation, tab auto-complete, and inline suggestion.
   *Easter Egg:* Try typing `sudo`.

 * **[>] 16-Bit RPG Dialog Engine (SEO Page)** A retro, SNES-style interactive dialog system that replaces traditional static text blocks.
 It explains SEO and digital marketing systems through an interactive game-like interface.